 In these animations, the line travelling downwards shows the motion of the player’s mouse, and the dots that appear at the top show the resulting impacts as governed by the weapon’s recoil.
 While the first few shots are on target, it is clear that a prolonged spray with this approach will not work.
 Even at a short distance from your enemy about 80% of your shots are likely to miss.
 Adding horizontal compensation is absolutely necessary to spray accurately.

 Here I have fitted some simple compensating curves to the spray patterns for each gun.
 The basics are simple- pull down quickly during the first few shots, then sway left and right.
 Note that the timing for each of these guns is slightly different, as the M4A4 fires more bullets per second.
 With this approach the resulting impacts are tightly packed, so if you can memorize these, you will be able to land shots through to the end of your magazine.

 One final note- pistols have an extra factor which makes them more unpredictable.
-This effect is a bit complicated.
-Internally, every gun uses a pregenerated table of values to calculate the amount of aim punch applied after each shot.
+Internally, every gun uses a pregenerated table of values to calculate the amount of recoil applied after each shot.
 For fully automatic weapons, as long as you hold down the mouse button, the index into this table increases by one for each shot.
-With semiautomatic weapons, like pistols, this index decays towards zero in between your shots, and by slightly different amounts each time, because you can’t match your clicks to the exact server tick that you are able to shoot again.
+With semiautomatic weapons, like pistols, this index is chosen at random for every shot.
+This means that the patterns are much less repeatable than they are for fully automatic weapons, even discounting inaccuracy.